Dear Comrade Box Office Collections (Week 1): It's Game Over For The Vijay Deverakonda Starrer

 Mission Impossible!

-Dear Comrade needs to collect a further 15 crore into to breakeven, which seems to be an impossible task.
+Dear Comrade needs to collect a further Rs 15 crore to break-even, which seems to be an impossible task.
 All in all, Vijay Deverakonda is set to deliver his second box office dud in less than a year.

 Being Too Ambitious?

-Dear Comrade, which released in four (Telugu, Tamil, Malayalam and Kannada), had the potential to establish Vijay Deverakonda as the pan-South star.
-However, the underwhelming results prove that such a thing will not be happening anytime soon.
+Dear Comrade, which released in four languages (Telugu, Tamil, Malayalam and Kannada), had the potential to establish Vijay Deverakonda as a pan-South star.
+However, the underwhelming results prove that such a thing will not be happening any time soon.
 In fact, some even feel that Dear Comrade and the box office bomb NOTA clearly prove that Vijay Deverakonda is struggling because of being too ambitious.

 Bad News For Rashmika

-Dear Comrade is Rashmika Mandanna's second consecutive flop in Tollywood, which is likely to hurt her prospects big time.
+Dear Comrade is Rashmika Mandanna's second consecutive flop in Tollywood after Devadasu, which is likely to hurt her prospects big time.
 It will be interesting to see if she is able to bounce back with her upcoming films (Sarileru Neekevvaru and Bheeshma).

 The Way Ahead